httpie/cli/docs/README.md

 ## Config

 HTTPie uses a simple `config.json` file.
-The file doesn’t exist by default but you can create it manually.
+The file doesn’t exist by default, but you can create it manually.

 ### Config file directory